 Rejuvenation Tourism is an entire concept in Kerala where the tourists come to live in the region for a long time and revive their being.
 The age-old health practices, yoga session, and meditation classes transport you to the ancient times and let you take pleasure in simple things.

 Kochi in Kerala is known as the Queen of the Arabian Sea; each building in the city whispers a parable of the Portuguese traders, Chinese visitors, Jewish settlers, Muslim merchants, and Syrian Christians.
 Just like all other places around the world, Kerala has its own stories of external influences, but the state has still managed to preserve its culture and performing arts forms.
 You can still see the locals practicing dance forms like Kathakali, Kalaripayattu, and Mohiniyattam.
 The Thrissur Pooram carnival is called the festival of festivals and is famous all through the world.
+And when heading to all these locations, get a self-drive car rental from MyChoize for an unstoppable journey.
 You can come to Kerala for an eternity and never feel like returning home.